Tribulus Terrestris for Libido: What the Research Says

 Short Answer

-If you're researching tribulus terrestris libido effects, you've probably run into two competing narratives: the testosterone-boosting claims from supplement marketing, and the skeptical reviews that say it doesn't work.
-The clinical literature tells a more nuanced story — and for women in particular, it's genuinely encouraging.
+If you're researching tribulus terrestris libido effects, you've probably run into two competing narratives: the testosterone claims from supplement marketing, and the skeptical reviews that say it doesn't work.
+The clinical literature tells a different story than both, and for women in particular it's genuinely encouraging.

 What Is Tribulus Terrestris?

-Tribulus terrestris (Puncture Vine) is a flowering plant native to southern Europe, Asia, and Africa.
+Tribulus terrestris (puncture vine) is a flowering plant native to southern Europe, Asia, and Africa.
 In Ayurvedic medicine it's known as Gokshura; in traditional Chinese medicine as Bai Ji Li.
-Its medicinal use spans over two millennia, primarily for urinary health, vitality, and sexual function.
+Its traditional use spans over two millennia, mostly for urinary health, vitality, and sexual function.

 What the Clinical Research Shows

-Five key studies define what we actually know about tribulus terrestris and sexual function:
+Five human trials and one classic animal study define what we actually know about tribulus and sexual function:

-Akhtari et al., 2014 60 premenopausal women with low desire 7.5 mg/kg/day · 4 weeks Significant improvements in desire, arousal, lubrication, and satisfaction (p < 0.05)
+Akhtari et al., 2014 67 premenopausal women with diagnosed low desire Randomized, double-blind, placebo-controlled; 4 weeks Significant improvement vs placebo in desire (p < 0.001), arousal, lubrication, satisfaction, and pain scores

-Kamenov et al., 2017 180 men with mild-to-moderate ED (RCT) 1,500 mg/day · 12 weeks Significant erectile function + intercourse satisfaction; no testosterone change
+Kamenov et al., 2017 180 men with reduced sexual function Randomized, double-blind, placebo-controlled; 12 weeks Improved sexual-function and intercourse-satisfaction scores; no testosterone change

-Neychev & Mitev, 2005 21 healthy young male athletes 20–40 mg/kg/day · 4 weeks No change in testosterone or androgen production — contradicts androgenic claims
+Neychev & Mitev, 2005 21 healthy young male athletes Controlled supplementation; 4 weeks No change in testosterone or androgen production, contradicting the androgenic marketing claims

 Tribulus Terrestris for Women's Libido

-The women's evidence is the strongest in the entire tribulus literature.
-The Akhtari et al. (2014) double-blind, placebo-controlled RCT randomized 60 premenopausal women with clinically low desire (Female Sexual Function Index score ≤28) to a standardized tribulus extract or placebo for four weeks.
-Every FSFI domain improved significantly: desire, arousal, lubrication, orgasm, and satisfaction.
-No significant adverse effects were reported.
+The women's evidence is the strongest in the entire tribulus literature, and it now spans three randomized placebo-controlled trials.
+The Akhtari et al. (2014) trial randomized 67 premenopausal women with diagnosed low desire to a standardized tribulus extract or placebo for four weeks; the tribulus group improved significantly in desire, arousal, lubrication, satisfaction, and pain scores, with side effects matching placebo.

 Tribulus Terrestris for Men

-The male evidence is directionally positive for sexual function — not for testosterone.
-The Kamenov et al. (2017) RCT — 180 men, 12 weeks, 1,500 mg/day — found significant improvements in erectile function, orgasm function, and intercourse satisfaction.
+The male evidence is directionally positive for sexual function, not for testosterone.
+The Kamenov et al. (2017) trial, 180 men over 12 weeks, found significant improvements in sexual-function and intercourse-satisfaction scores.
 Testosterone didn't move.
-The earlier Neychev & Mitev (2005) trial in young athletes found zero testosterone effect at high doses.
+The earlier Neychev & Mitev (2005) trial in young athletes found zero testosterone effect even at high intake.

-If you're looking specifically for a testosterone booster, tribulus isn't the evidence-based tool.
-If you're looking for support for erectile function and desire, the evidence is more compelling.
+If you're shopping for something to raise your testosterone, tribulus isn't the evidence-based tool.
+If you're after desire and sexual-function support, the evidence is more compelling.

 5 Things to Know Before You Try Tribulus Terrestris

 4. It won't move your testosterone.
-Expect CNS effects — desire, arousal threshold, receptor sensitivity — rather than changes on a bloodwork panel.
+Expect effects on desire and arousal rather than changes on a bloodwork panel.
+Men's trials found benefit without any hormone shift.

 How NUUD Uses Tribulus Terrestris

-Tribulus terrestris is a core botanical in NUUD's non-hemp product line — paired with Muira Puama (Ptychopetalum olacoides), Boiled Rehmannia Root (Rehmannia glutinosa), Piper Nigrum (for absorption), and NUUD Mushroom Complex™ (150 mg).
+Tribulus terrestris is a core botanical in NUUD's non-hemp product line, paired with Muira Puama (Ptychopetalum olacoides), Boiled Rehmannia Root (Rehmannia glutinosa), Piper Nigrum (for absorption), and NUUD Mushroom Complex™.

 Frequently Asked Questions